purukaushik/ref-resolver/README.md

 # ref-resolver
 A python API to resolve `$ref` pointers in json-schemas and inline them.
-Supports relative file paths in $ref.
+Supports relative file paths in `$ref`.

 ## Example code invocation